Sequence (game): Rulebook house rules

 An optional rule in the rulebook requires the player forming a sequence on the board to announce it.
 If left unannounced, that row will not be considered a completed sequence until the player or team's next turn, during which they can announce the sequence.

 A game play variation allows pairs that become trapped by placing a chip of own color on each side of a pair of a single opponent to be removed from the board.
 One of three or more are not an option, but two, not a part of a sequence can be stolen by an opponent.
 Additionally, this allows for another option to win, namely by capturing any five pairs of any opponent.

 Another variation of the original rules is called the "corner rule".
 Instead of corners being free places, a team may put their color token in the corner by choosing to skip their turn.
 This only happens when four of their color are lined up against a corner.
 Another team may block by putting their token there if they have a two-eyed jack.
 This variation has become popular since 2010, because players felt like a small rule tweak was needed.
 The corner rule started as an unofficial variation, but has since been embraced by the game designer and now becomes an official rule variation also used in some championships.

 Official variations

-Sequence comes in several versions, including Sequence – States and Capitals; Sequence Numbers; Sequence 25th Anniversary Edition; Jumbo Sequence; Travel Sequence; Sequence Deluxe Edition; and Sequence for Kids.
+Sequence comes in several versions, including Sequence; Sequence – States and Capitals; Sequence Numbers; Sequence 25th Anniversary Edition; Jumbo Sequence; Travel Sequence; Sequence Deluxe Edition; and Sequence for Kids.
 The major difference between the different Sequence versions is the game board sizes, shapes, and themes.